Digital health and care

 - Grangemouth Chemical Science Park

-- Arrol Gibb Innovation Centre (AGIC)
+- Arrol Gibb Innovation Campus (AGIC)

 - Advanced Manufacturing Innovation District Scotland (AMIDS)